O JARGON BUSTER

 - BEOC

-Because the British Championship rotates around the
+- British Elite Orienteering Championship.
+Because the British Championship rotates around

-but not acceptable for the M/W20 & M/W21 age
+and veterans, but not acceptable for the M/W20 &

-Therefore in some years, championships for these classes are separated
+some years, championships for these classes are

-from the main
+separated from the main British Championship and given

-British Championship and given their own event.
+their own event.

 - Bingo control

-- A control which cannot be reliably
+- A control which cannot be

-found by careful map reading,
+reliably found by careful map reading, instead needing

-Normally caused either by an inaccurate map,
+an element of luck.
+Normally caused either by an

-or by the control being in thick vegetation a long way from any attack point.
+vegetation a long way from any attack point.

 - BKO